mattermost/docs/source/administration/mmctl-cli-tool.rst

 **Description**

-  Shows the group constrain status for the specified channel.
+  Show the group constrain status for the specified channel.

 **Format**